The Best Growing Medium Mixes for Each Orchid Family

 Best for: Growers who tend to over-love with water!

-What’s your favourite orchid mix?
+What’s your favorite orchid mix?
 Share your experiences in the comments!

 Happy growing! ✨